MibsfihaXD/Assalto-Engine/README.md

-2# Assalto Engine
+# Assalto Engine
-The Friday Night Funkin' ~~Forever Engine~~ Assalto Engine is an engine solely based on source code at the moment
+The Friday Night Funkin' ~~Forever Engine~~ Assalto Engine is an engine solely based on source code at the moment :)

 ----------------------------------------------

 ## FEATURES
-* All FE: Legacy's past Features
+* All Forever Engine's past Features
 * More coming soon!

 ## CREDITS: